vedph/pythia-doc/analysis/sample-mock.md

 ./pythia index example c:/users/dfusi/desktop/pythia/*.xml pythia -o
 ```

 >If you want to run a preflight indexing before modifying the existing index, add the `-d` (=dry run) option.
-Also, option `-o` stores the content of each document into the index itself as recommended, so that we can later retrieve it by just looking at the index.
+On passage, notice that option `-o` stores the content of each document into the index itself as recommended, so that we can later retrieve it by just looking at the index.

-⚠️ If using additional components in the profile, you must add a -t option with the tag name of their plugin, e.g. `-t factory-provider.chiron` for a Chiron-based Pythia factory provider to take advantage of the Latin phonology analyzer in Chiron.
-You should ensure that the corresponding plugin subfolder (`Pythia.Cli.Plugin.Chiron`) is present under the pythia CLI `plugins` folder.
+⚠️ If using additional components in the profile, you must add a `-t` option with the tag name of their plugin, e.g. `-t factory-provider.chiron` for a Chiron-based Pythia factory provider to take advantage of the Latin phonology analyzer in Chiron.
+In this case, you should ensure that the corresponding plugin subfolder (`Pythia.Cli.Plugin.Chiron`) is present under the pythia CLI `plugins` folder.

 ▶️ (4) **build words index** in database.
 This builds [words and lemmata indexes](../words) on top of text spans, also calculating their distributions in documents grouped according to their attributes: